SoftwareHeritage/swh-graph/docs/api.rst

   sub-directories when traversing the forward graph, but the same restriction allows following edges from sub-directories to parent directories.

+- **Node restrictions**: a textual specification of which type of nodes can be returned after a request.
+Either ``*`` to denote that all types of nodes can be returned or a comma separated list of node types to allow returning only those node types.

 Examples
 ~~~~~~~~